H-yz2022/AlgorithmsPrepare/Berkeley-CS162-Operating-System/note.md

     + Input: reads a sequence of bytes
     + Output: writes a sequence of bytes
 - Some processors have special input and output instructions
-- Alternative model (used by MIPS):- Use loads for input, stores for output (in small pieces)
+- Alternative model (used by MIPS):
+    + Use loads for input, stores for output (in small pieces)
     + Called Memory Mapped Input/Output
     + A portion of the address space dedicated to communication paths to Input or Output devices (no